research-nlp-ifundip/indo-stunting-awareness/README.md

 4. **Sentiment Analysis**
    - Each topic identified in the previous stage will undergo sentiment analysis to provide a comprehensive understanding of public sentiment related to each topic.
 The code for this analysis can be found in the `indo-stunting/ST_Sentiment_Analysis` folder.

-**Note:**
-- The training and testing data used in sentiment analysis are derived from the dominant topics identified in the topic modeling stage.

 ## Dataset Details
 The dataset contains Twitter data collected from January 1, 2021, to September 3, 2021.
 It includes three columns: `date` representing the tweet's date, `content` with the tweet's text, and `username` indicating the user's Twitter handle.
 The data is unsupervised and is not labeled for any specific classification or analysis.